 Building on material covered in ECED 1102 - Child Growth and Development I, students explore current research and theories in child growth and development.
 Students examine the overall progression of how children change and develop from 36 months to five years of age.
 Students focus on child development in the following areas: physical, cognitive, social and emotional, and language within the context of a lifespan developmental perspective.

-Registration in this course is restricted to students admitted to the Certificate in Early Childhood Education.
+Registration in this course is restricted to students admitted to the Certificate in Early Childhood Education and Certificate in Early Childhood Education (Part-time).

 Prerequisite(s): A minimum "C-" grade in ECED 1102.

 Exploring the Environment II